Most government entities don’t think of themselves as a ‘brand’.

 Government creates policies with the aim to improve the everyday lives of citizens, then they announce them, the public reacts and makes up their mind – good or bad.

-However, when policy isn’t communicated effectively as part of a coordinated and well managed approach, people may not understand and get confused.
+However, when the policy isn’t communicated effectively as part of a coordinated and well-managed approach, people may not understand and get confused.